davidverweij/motionmatching/README.md

 ---

+## User Study Demos

+One folder contains source code for our initial Android app to measure and send movement data to our program.
+This is an older version, and we advice to look at the Android Standalone Wear app to use in your project.
+Note that this requires an Android Wear 2 watch.
+The User Study Demos also include the Processing sketches to rebuild our 4 screen-based demos - that each integrate motion matching interaction differently.

+---

 ## Interactive Lamps

 Our interactive lamp designs are operating as follows (feel free to adapt): Each lamp contains one ESP8266 – a Wi-Fi enabled microcontroller programmed with the Arduino IDE [2], that is listening to a Raspberry PI 3.0 (or computer) on a local network.
 The Raspberry PI runs a Java Application in Processing [3].
 The user wears an Android smartwatch (Huawai Watch 2 in our setup), running Android Wear 2.0 or higher.
 The version is of importance, as since 2.0 the smart watch no longer requires a companion phone to communicate over Wi-Fi.
 Here, the watch sends the orientation of the user’s hand (using Android's built-in orientation sensor) more than 150 times a second over the Wi-Fi connection (using an UDP protocol).
 The function of the Raspberry PI is threefold: it receives and stores all user movements that have been send by the Android Smartwatch; it continuously sends commands to each of the lamps (over Wi-Fi) to ensure their correct state; and lastly it continuously runs a simulation of all connected lamps, and correlates the simulation with the incoming movement data, and changes any states upon successful interaction.
 The lamps have only one microcontroller, though share the 'data' signal using interconnected wires (except for the wall-lamp).